JonnyGamer/JonnyGamer.github.io/Swift-FAQ.md

 - Cellular Data is *not* required.
 - Apple Care is a great insurance for your new iPad

 **Used iPads:** You can also buy used iPads off of eBay.
-If you would like help doing research, you can email me.
+If you would like help doing research, you can me.
 Be very carefull, though.

 Recommendations if you're buying a used iPad:
 - Don't get one with a cracked screen.
 It's difficult to replace.